almarklein/mypaas/docs/security.md

 On top of this, all communication runs exclusively over https.
 There are thus multiple layers of security.

+## Deployments from CI/CD

+When you want to deploy from CI/CD, you must set the (secret) environment variable `MYPAAS_PRIVATE_KEY`.
+You can generate a key for this using `mypaas key_gen`.

 ## Security for viewing status and analytics